CLED 886 Praxis II: Planning & Design II

 Discussions (5)

-In this course, you will write the first draft of chapter two (The Literature Framework) of your Dissertation-in-Praxis proposal.
-This chapter will appear in your dissertation as well.
-You will also be simultaneously writing your comprehensives as part of these assignments.
-To help your progress, five collaborative discussions are provided.
-These discussions are cooperative in nature and are your opportunity to learn, inquire, and refine your understanding of this chapter and its content.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 5 collaborative discussions.
+In this course, the student will write the first draft of chapter two (The Literature Framework) of his/her Dissertation-in-Praxis proposal.
+This chapter will appear in the dissertation as well.
+The student will also be simultaneously writing his/her comprehensives as part of these assignments.
+These discussions are cooperative in nature and are the student’s opportunity to learn, inquire, and refine his/her understanding of this chapter and its content.
 Each thread must be at least 400 words.
-In addition to the thread, the student is required to reply to the threads of at least two classmates.
+In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
 Each reply must be at least 200 words.

 Biblical and Theological Framework Assignment